 Whether you prefer long baths or short showers, the bathroom is an often used but overlooked room in the house.
-Yes, it’s a functional room, but it can also be a relaxing space where you can think, read and switch off.
+With the right bathroom design ideas, you can transform it from purely functional to a space that’s also ideal for relaxing where you can think, read and switch off.

 So how do we create our dream bathroom design?

 If you’re starting a fresh then you’ll need to consider flow, layout and proportions.
 However, if you’re taking a more DIY route and want to improve your current room then here are our top bathroom design ideas.

 Remove half of what’s visible